zhiyongliu/incubator-drill/testing/README.md

 In the file framework/src/main/resources/drillTestConfig.properties, configure test environment as needed:
 1. DRILL_HOME is where drill is installed.
 2. DRILL_TEST_DATA_DIR points to the parent directory of the drill test data.
 If a relative path is provided, it is expected to be under drilltests.
-3. CLUSTER_NAME is name of cluster (this is currently for logging purposes).
-4. HADOOP_INSTALL_LOC is the location of the hadoop system drill is running in.
+3. HADOOP_INSTALL_LOC is the location of the hadoop system drill is running in.
-5. DRILL_TESTDATA specifies path to the distributed system where data is to be populated.
+4. DRILL_TESTDATA specifies path to the distributed system where data is to be populated.
-6. ZOOKEEPERS is a list of zookeepers in the cluster.
+5. ZOOKEEPERS is a list of zookeepers in the cluster.
+6. TIME_OUT_SECONDS specifies the timeout value for each test.
+This is an interim solution and this value should be test suite specific.
+7. The three properties under Resource Tracking are for performance tests.

 Add maven dependencies required by the project, if necessary.